-Fine motor skills are to the coordination between the small muscles with the eyes.
+Fine motor skills are the coordination of the small muscles and the eyes.
 They mostly refer to the small muscles in the hands and fingers.
 With the development of fine motor skills, children will be able to achieve functions across a range of skills including:

 Academic - writing, drawing, scribbling, cutting with scissors, etc